MSEndpointMgr/AADDeviceTrust/README.md

 Another option would also be to clone this module from GitHub and include it in the modules folder of your Function App, to embedd it directly and not have a dependency to PSGallery.

-For a full sample Function App function, look at the code in \Samples\FunctionApp-MSI.ps1 in this repo.
+For a full sample Function App function, explore the code in \Samples\FunctionApp-MSI.ps1 in this repo.